ut/INTPRN/hardware.md

 The script is inspired by the tutorial [Raspberry Pi Workshop: 8.
 Blinking a LED](http://workshop.raspberrypiaustralia.com/led/blink/2014/08/31/08-blinking-an-led/), check it for a more detailed explanation of all steps and a table of the different pin numbering of Raspi and wiringPi.

+### Use the raspi as a print server w/PRNSTN

+Proceed to [github.com/ut/PRNSTN](https://github.com/ut/PRNSTN) to install and run the raspi as a printer server with its own social media account.